mosip/documentation/docs/deploymentnew/on-prem-installation-guidelines.md

       `ansible-playbook -i hosts.ini ports.yaml`

 > Note:
->  *  Permission of the pem files to access nodes whoud have 400 permission. `sudo chmod 400 ~/.ssh/privkey.pem`
+>  *  Permission of the pem files to access nodes should have 400 permission. `sudo chmod 400 ~/.ssh/privkey.pem`
 >  *  These ports are only needed to be opened for sharing packets over UDP.
 >  *  Take necessary measure on firewall level so that the Wireguard server can be reachable on 51820/udp.